Materialization (paranormal): History

 Indian gurus Sathya Sai Baba (died 2011) and Swami Premananda have claimed to perform materializations.
-Spontaneous vibuthi (holy ash) manifestations are reported by Baba's followers on his pictures at their homes.
+Spontaneous vibuthi (holy ash) manifestations are reported by Sai Baba's followers on his pictures at their homes.
 Skeptics have suspected the materializations of Sathya Sai Baba were fraudulent and the result of sleight of hand tricks.
 The magician P. C. Sorcar wrote Sai Baba's vibhuti feat was a "common trick" conjured with an ash capsule.